tinybitofheaven/Not-Twitter/README.md

 ## Overview

 Not Twitter is like Twitter but simpler.
-You'll be able to make an account, post text and photos, delete your old posts and see what other people post.
-You can also change your profile.
+You'll be able to make an account, post a tweet, delete your old posts and see what other people post.

 ## Data Model